Real-Serious-Games/C-Sharp-Promise/README.md

         .Then(html =>
             return ExtractAllLinks(html))   // Extract all links and return an array of strings.
         )
-        .Done(links =>                      // The input here is an array of strings. foreach (var link in links)
+        .Then(links =>                      // The input here is an array of strings. foreach (var link in links)
             {
                 Console.WriteLine(link);